GoogleDeveloperAcademy/code-snippets/README.md

 ---

 ### Step 1:
-Check if this repository has been set up to be mirrored into `Gerrit (Git-on-Borg)`
+Check if this repository has been set up to be mirrored into `Gerrit (Git-on-Borg)`.
 - Go to: https://github.git.corp.google.com/
 - Paste `GoogleDeveloperAcademy` in the repository to find for field
 - Press `FIND` and check if the `code-snippets` repository has been mirrored